WalletConnect/walletconnect-docs/docs/advanced/security/content-security-policy.md

 ## CSP Guidance

+### AppKit

-The following is a **partial CSP** that covers WalletConnect's libraries and services.
+The following is a **partial CSP** that covers WalletConnect's libraries and services for [AppKit](https://docs.walletconnect.com/appkit/overview).
 Note that **you may need to define additional sources based on your application's requirements**.

 ```
 default-src 'self';